-In addition to Student Living and Residential Life standards and policies, students living on campus must be familiar with and abide by Florida Poly’s Student Code of Conduct.
+In addition to Student Living & Residential Life community standards and policies, students living on campus must be familiar with and abide by Florida Poly’s Student Code of Conduct.

-The Department of Residential Life takes seriously the illegal use and abuse of alcohol and chemical substances.
-This includes the use by individuals either under the legal age or in an inappropriate manner, illegal drugs, including marijuana, and inappropriate use of prescription medications.
+The Department of Residential Life takes seriously the illegal use and abuse of alcohol.
+This includes the use by individuals either under the legal age or in an inappropriate manner.
 As an educational institution, we place a great deal of responsibility on students who are of legal age to make responsible decisions about alcohol consumption.
 College students also have a great deal of independence.
 However, with independence comes responsibility.

 The responsible student will: